MicrosoftDocs/cpp-docs.it-it/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Parametri

-`right` Un oggetto allocatore per poter essere assegnati a un altro oggetto di questo tipo.
+*a destra* oggetto allocatore da assegnare a un altro oggetto di questo tipo.

 ### <a name="return-value"></a>Valore restituito